leirimnad/EPAMPython/README.md

 python -m department_app.help.populate
 ```

-> Don't forget about environmental variables!
+> Don't forget about the environmental variables!

 ### Starting the app without using the WSGI